 Most types of carrots can be planted in the spring for summer harvests.
 There are a few exceptions to this, involving variation between different varieties' reproductive triggers and changes in flavor with temperature.

 - Bolting.
 Carrots are biennial, taking two years to complete their lifecycle, so they require a "cool" season in order to produce seed.
-By virtue of this requirement, some types, on exposure to cool spring weather as juveniles, may bolt — produce flowers and go to seed.
-Kuroda and purple varieties, in particular, will bolt prematurely when sown in cool spring conditions.
+By virtue of this requirement, some types, when exposed to cool spring weather as juveniles, may bolt — produce flowers and go to seed.
+Kuroda and purple varieties, in particular, typically bolt prematurely when sown in cool spring conditions.
 The types that more readily bolt have a higher cold-dormancy threshold temperature than those that do not bolt as readily.
 When this threshold is met, these types depart from the energy-gathering/storing, root development phase of the life cycle, toward the reproductive, flowering/seed-production phase.
 When carrots send up flower stalks, the storage portion of the plant becomes woody and fibrous, rendering the crop unmarketable.

 - Flavor.
 Though most types can be planted in the spring for summer harvest, in some varieties, maturation during the warmer weather of summer can result in off-flavors that are unpleasant.